mukunda-p/vogueX---Fashion-Recommender/docs/SE Project - USE CASES.md

 Problem : As a user, I am searching for a reccomendation and I don't want to miss my liked items for the next search.
 Steps:
 1. The user logs into voguex account.
 2. The user should be able to get recommendations on what to wear based on the occasion he/she wants
 3. The user would input the occasion name or can put a occasion query and would get recommendations in the form of photos in a carousel.
 4.The user should be able to see the recommendations with view and favorite buttons on the reccomendations.

+Use Case #5:
+Actor : A user
+Actor Goal :  to check if the list of favorites should be visible to the user.
+Problem : As a user, I am searching for a reccomendation and I liked a few items.
+I will mark all the liked items as favorites and I want to revisit my favorites later.
+Steps:
+1. The user logs into voguex account.
+2. The user should be able to get recommendations on what to wear based on the occasion he/she wants
+3. The user would input the occasion name or can put a occasion query and would get recommendations in the form of photos in a carousel.
+4.The user should be able to see all the items he/she marked as favorites.